 Arteriovenous Malformation Treatment

-To give you an idea, a neurosurgical report might state, "Patient underwent AMT via endovascular embolization," indicating that the patient received treatment for their AVM using a catheter-based technique to block the abnormal vessels.
+Here's one way to look at it: a neurosurgical report might state, "Patient underwent AMT via endovascular embolization," indicating that the patient received treatment for their AVM using a catheter-based technique to block the abnormal vessels.
 The choice of treatment depends on the size, location, and characteristics of the AVM, as well as the patient's overall health.

 Alpha-methyltryptamine